TITLE Microbiology Laboratory Coordinator

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that microbiology laboratories meet the needs of faculty thus supporting academic instruction in the Department of Biology by reviewing each course syllabus and determining the specific laboratory requirements for simultaneously-occurring, yet different, laboratory sessions, developing a schedule which organizes and coordinates personnel and equipment resources to satisfy those identified laboratory requirements, and overseeing student workers who prepare media, set up laboratory equipment and specimens, and take down and clean laboratory equipment after laboratory sessions.
+2. Ensures that microbiology laboratories support academic instruction in the Department of Biology by reviewing each course syllabus and determining the specific laboratory requirements for simultaneously-occurring, yet different, laboratory sessions, developing a schedule which organizes and coordinates personnel and equipment resources to satisfy those identified laboratory requirements, and overseeing student workers who prepare media, set up laboratory equipment and specimens, and take down and clean laboratory equipment after laboratory sessions.

 3. Provides the essential student service of academic advisement by being knowledgeable of academic policies and procedures unique to Missouri State University that facilitate the advisement process and assist assigned students in the development of academic schedules appropriate for the stated educational goals of students, guiding students in decision making and learning how to accept responsibility for their decisions, assisting all students (not just advisees) seeking academic information, and directing students to resources within the University that provide assistance in making career and academic major choices.